 If you are qualified and interested in helping change our industry for the better, we hope you seriously consider offering to present a topic at an upcoming PLRB event.
 We are always looking for new individuals with exceptional ideas and talents and new classes to share with our members.
 If you have questions or need additional information regarding speaking opportunities, please call us to discuss.
 We look forward to hearing from you and building an educational program that reflects our very best efforts.

-Join a prominent gathering of top-notch claim professionals and service providers from across the nation in Fort Worth, where we'll:
+Join a prominent gathering of top-notch claim professionals and service providers from across the nation in Nashville, where we'll:

 Adjuster-led workshops encourage active audience participation, and provide an opportunity to learn from and with many of the industry's leading experts and performers.
 Classes are offered in three large-loss tracks: